-When someone rings your doorbell, it will still send a notification to any phones that have the Nest app installed, and your indoor chime will still ring.
-However, in addition, now your Google Assistant-enabled device will announce the visitor.
+- When someone rings your doorbell, it will still send a notification to all phones thta share access to that doorbell with the Nest app.

 For more information, visit the article about how to use a doorbell with Google Home.